joshyorko/open-datalakehouse/README.md

 ## Prerequisites

-- Kubernetes cluster (tested on Minikube, k3s, EKS, EKS Fargate)
+- Kubernetes cluster (tested on Minikube, k3s, EKS)
 - Helm (version v3.15.2)
 - kubectl (compatible with your cluster version)
 - Basic understanding of Kubernetes concepts and ArgoCD